How to Paint a Brick Wall

 Enjoy Your Brick Accent Wall

-What a transformation!
-With just some paint and a FLEXiO 3000 paint sprayer, we've taken a dated-looking brick wall and turned it into something extraordinary.
+What a room transformation!
+With some paint and a FLEXiO 3000 paint sprayer, we've taken a dated-looking brick wall and turned it into an extraordinary painted brick accent wall.
+Finish the transformation with some decorations, or upcycled furniture.

 Be sure to watch our how-to video to see these tips and tricks in action!